zeineb22/ai-powered-nutritional-regimen-generator/README.md

 ## Description
 AI-Powered system that generates **personalized nutritional plans** based on patient data.
 Optimizes diets using AI algorithms and provides PDF reports for easy access.
+Development of an AI-Powered Nutritional Regimen.
+Integrated OpenAI API for intelligent meal recommendations, automated workflow orchestration using n8n, and designed backend services with FastAPI connected to a PostgreSQL database.
+Conducted data preprocessing, model testing, and ensured seamless API responses for PDF report generation

 ## Features
 - Personalized diet plan generation